Skip to main content

 Lawyers cost hundreds an hour.
 People who fight bills for you take 10–35% of what you save.
 Lysco never takes a cut.

-$9 unlocks the ready-to-sign appeal your papers support, plus the evidence checklist and step-by-step submission instructions.
+$9 unlocks the ready-to-sign appeal your documents support, plus the evidence checklist and step-by-step submission instructions.
 No subscription needed.
 Handling several?
 See plans

 Before you start